Have questions about the upcoming conference?

 I only want to attend one day of the conference.
 Is this possible?

-Yes.
-We do offer day passes, although we don’t typically recommend them because a full conference registration is a better value than just one day pass.
-Learn more about day passes here.
+Day passes are not currently available for the 2023 Conference.
+We don’t typically recommend them because a full conference registration is a better value than just one day pass.

 Is there funding available to help with registration or travel?

 We offer scholarships for first-time artist and industry attendees that cover the cost of registration.
 Our Folk DJ Scholarship covers registration, hotel, and travel for one folk DJ who has less than eight years of broadcasting experience.
 Learn more about all of our scholarships here.

 We realize that every attendee’s situation is unique and in a state of constant change, not to mention the heavy hit that many in our community took during the pandemic.
 FAI’s goal is to provide flexibility and minimize risk for our attendees.
 As a result, we have implemented a new cancelation policy for this year.
 Read the full policy here.

 Can I transfer my registration if I can no longer attend?